How Does Veganism Help the Environment (Explained)

 Additionally, an estimated one-third of all our food goes to waste because it is thrown away before it reaches the shelves.
 Meat, dairy, and eggs have specific sell-by dates and can go off quickly, especially when compared to more stable vegetables and grains.

-Research has shown that changing our diet to be more plant-based could reduce our greenhouse gas emissions by 8%.
+Research has shown that changing our diet to be more plant-based could reduce greenhouse gas emissions by 8%.

 4. Veganism Leads to a Much Smaller Carbon Footprint